Activity

 To the end of this long wire, clip a loop of tin foil or metal.

-Test the circuit - when the small metal loop touches the curvy piece the bulb should light.
+Test the circuit - when the small metal loop touches the curvy piece the bulb should light or the buzzer should sound.
 If it does not, redo the connections one by one and check each time for the bulb lighting.

 To play the game:

 Move the loop from the top of the curvy piece all the way down to its base without touching it.
-If you do touch it, you will close the circuit and the bulb will light.
-How far can you go without making the bulb turn on?
+If you do touch it, you will close the circuit and the bulb will light/the buzzer will sound.
+How far can you go?
 If it is too easy, make the loop smaller, or the curvy piece more wiggly.

 Grades taught